fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

 ## Level 21 - Shop

 Because this contract uses a fixed amount of gas, it may soon become completely impossible to beat.
-I was still able to successfully pass this level thanks to some [hard-working soul's YUL code on pastebin](https://pastebin.com/4G4xuUDn).
+I was still able to successfully pass this level thanks to some [hard-working soul's Yul code on pastebin](https://pastebin.com/4G4xuUDn).

-[YUL is an intermediate language](https://docs.soliditylang.org/en/latest/yul.html) that is lower-level than Solidity and can be used for inline-assembly inside of a Solidity file, optimizing a program and saving a whole lot of gas.
+[Yul is an intermediate language](https://docs.soliditylang.org/en/latest/yul.html) that can be used for inline-assembly inside of a Solidity file, optimizing a program and saving a whole lot of gas.
 So, to whoever wrote that pastebin file, many thanks kind human(?) <3

 When we call our target contract's <code>buy</code> function it will in turn call into a our <code>price</code> function.
 Similar to level 11, we need to make it so our function can return two different prices without modifying the value of the <code>price</code> variable.

-To do this, we can use the <code>isSold</code> boolean of our target contract to change our price given that this storage variable changes between function calls.
+To do this, we can use the <code>isSold</code> boolean of our target contract to change our price given that the value of <code>isSold</code> changes between function calls.

 [See the code.](https://github.com/fluffypill0w/ethernaut-solutions/blob/3ee5ac7b71843b05c8c1cdd301f4bbea58ad6090/contracts/Level%2021%20-%20AttackShop.sol)